Fraction Calculator

 - Add: 1/2 + 5/12 = 1 · 6/2 · 6 + 5/12 = 6/12 + 5/12 = 6 + 5/12 = 11/12

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(2, 12) = 12.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 2 × 12 = 24.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-In other words - one half plus five twelfths is eleven twelfths.
+In other words, one half plus five twelfths equals eleven twelfths.

 Rules for expressions with fractions: